ZabeenaSherzoie/Battle_ship/README.md

 * Given invalid inputs: strings when numbers are excepted, out of bounds inputs, same input twice
 * Tested in my local terminal and the Code institute Heroku terminal.

+### Bugs Fixing
+I faced problems validating the coordinates that have been added once, with some help form Tutor team I finally could solve the problem.

 ### Validator Testing
 * Haven't validate it in  [PEP8 online check.](http://pep8online.com/) Cause I couldn't figure out how the website works.